Madarihat Assembly constituency

-Madarihat Assembly constituency is an assembly constituency in Alipurduar district in the Indian state of West Bengal.
+Madarihat (ST) Assembly constituency is an assembly constituency in Alipurduar district in the Indian state of West Bengal.
 It is reserved for scheduled tribes.

 Overview

 As per orders of the Delimitation Commission, No. 14 Madarihat Assembly constituency (ST) covers Madarihat-Birpara community development block and Binnaguri and Sakoyajhora I gram panchayats of Dhupguri community development block.

 Madarihat Assembly constituency (ST) is part of No. 2 Alipurduars (Lok Sabha constituency) (ST).